 7. Fleeing from the battlefield

-Another major sin is freeing from the battlefield.
+Out of the 7 major sins in Islam, one is freeing from the battlefield.
 Allah SWT and the last Prophet Muhammad SAW warned those who run away at the time of war.
 Allah says in the Quran, “O you who have believed, when you meet those who disbelieve advancing [for battle], do not turn to them your backs [in flight].
 And whoever turns his back to them on such a day…has certainly returned with anger [upon him] from Allah, and his refuge is Hell – and wretched is the destination.”
 (Quran, 8:15-16)